orestispanago/Hobo-cal/README.md

-Contains timestamped temperature and relative humidity data from sensors and weather station and python script to visualize data.
+Contains timestamped temperature and relative humidity data from sensors and weather station and a python script to visualize data.

 input_files.zip contents: